(Page Updated: 16 September 2016)

 Range: All over Thailand and some other Southeast Asia countries – Burma, Malaysia in many types of habitat.

-Habitat: Very common.
-I have found them high up in trees in the mangrove above the saltwater and in the ocean near a mangrove forest.
+Habitat: I have found them high up in trees in the mangrove above the saltwater and in the ocean near a mangrove forest.
 I have also found them in quite dry areas nowhere near saltwater and in residential areas as well as in floating huts on a river in the northeast.
-They are quite common, much more so than the other pythons.
+Found often during rain, it is thought they eat frogs along streams when they cannot find a large meal.
+These pythons are rather common, and much more so than the other pythons.

 Food: Prefer animals related to their size.
 Chickens of all sizes seem to be preferred, though pigs, dogs, cats, goats, frogs and other animals are taken with regularity.

 Defensive Behavior: Curl into an S for a long strike.
 Strike is not that fast when they are big, but they have great reach!
 Watch out for very high strike on the upper body.

 The reticulated python is quite able to defend itself and it will not hesitate to strike anything that is aggravating it.
 Strikes can be 2 meters in distance and they can strike quite high – head high even.
 They have rows of teeth – 78 by one count, and they are very strong and curved.
 If you are bitten by a large python you can easily be killed as they wrap their very strong body around you and suffocate you or raise your blood pressure to such a degree that your heart can no longer beat.
 Your best chance is if you have a friend with you.
 That said, these snakes very rarely prey on man.

 Venom Toxicity: Not known for dangerous venom, though all snakes are said to have venom (proteins) in their saliva.
 This snake kills by squeezing prey until the blood pressure is so high the heart cannot beat.
 Death is not due to suffocation as previously thought.